sobkulir/slamastika/README.md

 ## Usage
 1. Open the [demo page](https://sobkulir.github.io/slamastika)
 2. Add your notes

-If you like Šlamastika, bookmark the [demo page](https://sobkulir.github.io/slamastika).
-I bookmarked a local version instead, though, to have access to it offline :)
+3. If you like it, bookmark it.

 ## Credits
 I took the idea from [Rik Wanders](https://github.com/gitaarik) back in 2016.